Actindo-AG/Documentation/Webhooks/Overview/02_Features.md

 # Key features

 - Execution workers
     Each webhook is given how it should be processed.
 It is a combination of itself with an execution worker, which defines how the webhooks are to be sent.
-The webhook defines the recipient and the data that should trigger the events, the worker identifies the webhooks in the queue.
+The webhook defines the recipient and the data that should trigger the events, the execution worker identifies the affected webhooks in the queue.

 - Retries
     If the recipient is currently down or other situations prevent a webhook from being successfully sent: It will be retried as many times you have specified in the execution workers until the recipient confirms receiving the message.